 See the Captain's Log of individual days for details of GPX Downloads, Plotaroute Maps and Map/Directions PDF.

-Duration: 7 days (including wildcamp near the summit of Ben Lomond)
+Duration: 9 days (including wildcamp near the summit of Ben Lomond and an ascent of Ben Nevis)

 Route: Milngavie, Ben Lomond, Tyndrum, Rannoch Moor, Kinlochleven, Glen Nevis, Fort William